 ‘The method our study used to chart financial networks has now become well established,’ says Takes.

 Strength of social networks

 Takes is now applying the kinds of network algorithms that were used to search financial data in a unique new network study.
 This study aims to unravel patterns in social relations and societal phenomena.
-Together with the Social Planning Bureau, he will carry out searches of the anonymised social relations of 17 million Dutch people.
+Together with Statistics Netherlands (CBS), he will carry out searches of the anonymised social relations of 17 million Dutch people.
 ‘We want to look at how people interact.
 Where they work, who they know, where they went to school.
 That way we can chart the quality of their social network.
 We are hoping to discover patterns that will help to identify particular – as yet to be decided – groups with different kinds of issues, such as social problems.
 Which groups of elderly people experience loneliness?
 Who would benefit from social safety nets?
 These are very concrete pointers that can be used by policymakers.’